 How he’s doing it

 Today, Tony is forging new grounds in expanding the goal-directed concept of Buyer Insights Research and Buyer Persona Development to adapt to our new digital age.
 Helping organizations to understand changing buying behavior and evaluate buyer trends.
-Tony is addressing needs in lead generation with unique lead research and specific Lead Personas™.
+Introducing new concepts related to Human-Centered Marketing and the humanizing marketing and sales.
 He is trailblazing innovations in agile marketing with buyer stories and Buyer Story Mapping™.
 Helping companies to view buyers through the lenses of an end-to-end Persona Buying Cycle™.
 Introducing new insight generation via buyer insight-to-buyer foresight mapping capabilities, he calls Buyer Foresight™, designed to inform future-driven strategies for content marketing, customer acquisition, and customer retention.

 Tony Zambito holds an MBA degree in Marketing Management and a B.S. degree in Business Administration with a minor in Anthropology from the University of New York at Buffalo.
 He is an avid jazz fan and is Excutive Director of the non-profit organization JazzBuffalo.
 Tony is married, has two daughters who he is extremely proud of, and resides in upstate New York.